Adorable Homemade Teddy Bear Childrens Cakes and Decorating Tips

 This cake was for a small Halloween party at my daughter’s daycare.
 I used my Stand-Up Pooh pan, but instead of decorating it with the honey pot, I made the belly look like a pumpkin costume and put a pumpkin-themed hat on it’s head.

 I love this kind of cake because it’s done mostly with the star tip, which is pretty easy for anyone to work with.
-I think it was a huge success!
+It was a huge success!
 The kids loved it.

 I made an 8-inch round cake, cut an inner circle for the face, and cut the outer circle into 8 rectangular pieces.
 I used only 4 pieces for legs.
 Then I made a 8-inch square cake for the body and used the 2 muffins as ears, 1/2 muffin (upside down) for nose, chocolate-covered M&M’s for eyes, and coconut mixed with cocoa for fur.